So you made it to magnificent Italy only to find that *gasp* it’s freaking hot.

 - Don’t assume that everywhere will have air conditioning (because it won’t).
 Italians are actually quite against A/C as they are convinced it’s bad for your health.
 Don’t forget the old adage, “When in Rome…”

 - If you get on the train and it feels like a cattle car, keep on walking until you find a car where the air conditioning is working.
-This applies, in particular, to the regional trains where finding a car with properly functioning A/C is hit and miss.
+This applies, in particular, to the regional trains (like the Cinque Terre Express) where finding a car with properly functioning A/C is hit and miss.

 - If you’re staying in a place without A/C (yes, lots of places in Italy don’t have air conditioning) ask for a fan.
 And if it’s sweltering hot, do what the Italians do and take a cold shower right before going to bed.
 It’s amazing the difference this makes!